Patrick Nyarko

-Patrick Nyarko (born January 15, 1986) is a Ghanaian former professional footballer.
+Patrick Nyarko (born January 15, 1986) is a Ghanaian football coach and former professional football player.
+Nyarko is currently an assistant coach for USL League One club Forward Madison.

-Career
+Playing career

 College

 After coming to the United States in 2005, Nyarko was a star forward and three-time All-ACC selection for the Virginia Tech Hokies soccer team, which played in the 2007 Division I Men's College Cup, falling to Wake Forest in the National Semifinals.

 Nyarko, who finished his Virginia Tech career with 31 goals, was called by coach Oliver Weiss, "the most incredible player I've ever coached" and he is considered to be the best soccer player in Virginia Tech history.
 Nyarko first met Weiss when the coach was on a recruiting trip to Ghana.